YOYOisNO1/VIS/README.md

  ```

 ## Dataset Collection
-VIS requires the collection of adversarial examples, and in this study, we chose to use MHM as the method for collecting
+KINDLE requires the collection of adversarial examples, and in this study, we chose to use MHM as the method for collecting
 adversarial examples.
 For details on using MHM, please refer to "Generating adversarial examples for holding robustness of source
 code processing models."

-##VIS Training
+##KINDLE Training

-Once the data is prepared, we can proceed with the final VIS training.
+Once the data is prepared, we can proceed with the final KINDLE training.
 For example, in the path /vulnerability_prediction/distill, we execute the following command to complete the model training:

 ```
 python3 distill.py \